marco-streng/react-boilerplate/README.md

 ## Usage

-↗️ **Click the geen "Use this template" button in the top right corner.**
+↗️ **Click the green "Use this template" button in the top right corner.**

 Alternative way: